-1 - What is changing for residential and small business customers on November 1, 2020?
+1 - What changed for residential and small business customers on November 1, 2020?

-On November 1, 2020, there will be two electricity rate options that residential and small business customers, who are billed under the provincial Regulated Price Plan (RPP), can choose from: time-of-use (TOU) rates and tiered rates.
+Since November 1, 2020, there are two electricity rate options that residential and small business customers, who are billed under the provincial Regulated Price Plan (RPP), can choose from: time-of-use (TOU) rates and tiered rates.

-There is no deadline to make a decision and complete the form.
+There is no deadline to change rate plan or complete your rate selection form.
 If you do not wish to make a choice at this time, you will continue to be billed under time-of-use (TOU) as your default rate plan.

-Following the prescribed process and timelines, you may select and change your rate plan at any time (i.e. from TOU to tiered rates and vice versa).
+Yes, following the prescribed process and timelines, you can change your rate plan at any time (i.e. from TOU to tiered rates and vice versa).

 Your rate change form will be processed in the next 10 business days of receiving a valid form.
-Once your validated form has been fully processed, your new rate plan will take effect and appear on your next available bill or the following one, depending on where your account is in the billing cycle for consumption on or post November 1, 2020.
+Once your validated form has been fully processed, your new rate plan will take effect and appear on your next available bill or the following one, depending on where your account is in the billing cycle.
+This is also when it would reflect on your MyAccount customer portal.

 If your billing period corresponds to the calendar month, and you submit a valid form ‘’by email’’ on November 2, 2020, Hydro Ottawa would begin to apply ‘’tiered rates’’ pricing as of December 1, 2020, and your December bill would reflect the new rate plan;